Federal holiday pressures companies to give Juneteenth off

 ———————

-Associated Press Writers Uroomba Jamal, Anne D'Innocenzio, Michelle Chapman and Roger Schneider contributed to this story.
+Associated Press Writers Urooba Jamal, Anne D'Innocenzio, Michelle Chapman and Roger Schneider contributed to this story.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.